Sudhanshu-Taneja/golang/README.md

 # Spread operator

 It allows us to pass a slice into a variadic function.
 It consists of 3 dots following the slice in the function call.

+# Maps

+It is very similar to dictionaries in python.
+Maps in GO are used to store data in key-value pairs.
+Like slices, maps are also passed by reference into functions.
+This means that when a map is passed into a function we write, we can make changes to the original.

+# Higher order function

+A function is called higher order function if it fulfills one of the below conditions -

+1. Passing function as an argument to another function - If a function is passed as an argument to another function, then such types of functions are known as higher-order function.
+It is also known as callback or first-class function.

+2. Returning function from another function - If a function returns another function, then such type of function is known as higher order function.
+It is also known as first class function.